StarHub’s Q3 profit falls 35.3% to S$26.2 million

 Revenue for the period is down 4.3% at S$550.3 million

-[SINGAPORE] StarHub posted net profit of S$26.2 million for its third quarter ended Sep 30, down 35.3 per cent from S$40.4 million in the previous corresponding period.
+[SINGAPORE] StarHub posted a net profit of S$26.2 million for its third quarter ended Sep 30, down 35.3 per cent from S$40.4 million in the previous corresponding period.

-For the nine-month period, net profit also decreased 39.6 per cent year on year to S$74.1 million, from S$122.5 million.
+Net profit for the nine-month period was down 39.6 per cent year on year at S$74.1 million, from S$122.5 million.

 This was attributed to lower gross profit from segments with revenue decline, higher depreciation and amortisation, a one-off forfeiture payment of S$14.1 million to the Infocomm Media Development Authority, and the absence of a non-recurring Dare+-related provision of S$6 million, the telco said on Friday (Nov 14).